He started protesting about his middle school principal. Now he's taking on Big Oil

 A joint investigation by the Nigerian government and Shell's Nigerian subsidiary found there was an oil spill in early August in the Niger Delta community of Bodo, about 5 miles from Goi.

 On Sept.
-1, fisherman Behbari Nyiedah gave NPR a live tour via Whatsapp video.
+1, fisherman Behbari Nyiedeh gave NPR a live tour via Whatsapp video.

 Amid cassava plants half-covered in mud, Nyiedeh showed NPR what looked like an overflowing water fountain – but with oil.
 "You can see the crude oil everywhere on our land," Nyiedeh says, "It has a very shocking smell.
 It shocks you."